seantywork/lgtm-rsvp/README.md

 - groom
 - bride

-and needs to be sorted in that exac order.
+and needs to be sorted in that exact order.

 All other images will be displayed under "Gallery" sector.

-8. Set up dependencies
+6. Set up dependencies

 ```shell